User manual

 The results of the simulation are given as annual values and profiles.
 Annual values can be found on the HOMEPAGE and under the menu item BUILDING BALANCE.
 The main profiles are displayed under ENERGY DEMAND.
 More profiles can be found at e+ Outputs.
 A graphical representation of the main profiles can be found under the menu item PROFILES VIEW.
 The output of the results is assumed to be intuitive so no further explanation is provided here.

-6 Short tutorial: Creating a geometry model with the OpenStudio® Sketchup®-plug-in
+6 Tutorial: Creating a geometry model with the OpenStudio® Sketchup®-plug-in

 Create a new empty model